MarceloProjetos/react-node-red/README.md

     // that should be served at http://localhost:1880/.
     //httpStatic: '/home/nol/node-red-static/',

+    // The maximum size of HTTP request that will be accepted by the runtime api.
+    // Default: 5mb
+    //apiMaxLength: '5mb',

+    // If you installed the optional node-red-dashboard you can set it's path
+    // relative to httpRoot
+    //ui: { path: "ui" },

     // Securing Node-RED
     // -----------------
     // To password protect the Node-RED editor and admin API, the following